Azure/aks-baseline-automation/docs/app-azurevote-helmruncmd.md

 ## Overview

-This sample leverages the AKS Run Command and performs comprehensive validation steps to ensure the application has been deployed properly.
+This sample leverages the AKS Run Command ([aks command invoke](https://docs.microsoft.com/en-us/azure/aks/command-invoke)) and performs comprehensive validation steps to ensure the application has been deployed properly.

 The application is the [AKS Voting App](https://github.com/Azure-Samples/azure-voting-app-redis), which is used in the [AKS Getting Started Guide](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli).
 It is a 2 container application that allows the user to use a Web UI to vote between Cats/Dogs, the votes are recorded in a Redis cache.